 The adjustable comb features a total adjustment range of 1/4" for cast on and cast off adjustment.
 Adjustment increments are approximately 1/16".
-Cast on and cast off angle adjustments of a maximum of 1/8" are also possible.

 - 1 Open the action and make sure the shotgun is completely unloaded. - 2 Insert the provided 7/64" Allen wrench through the hole found on the upper left of the recoil pad and into the Allen screw located within the recoil pad (Figure 15, page 28).
-Once the Allen wrench is engaged with the Allen screw, turn the wrench counterclockwise three full turns to loosen the Allen screw. - 3 With the Allen screw loose, carefully adjust comb to desired position by sliding each post equally in the desired direction (Figure 13, page 26).
-Each adjustment increment represents approximately 1/16". - Move the posts to the right for more cast off. - Move the posts to the left for more cast on. - 4 If drop at comb has already been set to your desired height, tighten the Allen screw in the recoil pad.
+Once the Allen wrench is engaged with the Allen screw, turn the wrench counterclockwise three full turns to loosen the Allen screw. - 3 With the Allen screw loose, carefully adjust comb to desired position by sliding each post equally in the desired direction (Figure 14, page 26).
+Each adjustment increment represents approximately 1/16". - · Move the comb to the right for more cast off. - · Move the comb to the left for more cast on. - 4 If drop at comb has already been set to your desired height, tighten the Allen screw in the recoil pad.
 The screw needs to be firmly tightened, but be careful not to overtighten.
 If drop has not been set, leave the Allen screw loose and proceed to "Adjusting Drop at Comb."